Oasis Hopping

 Ouarzazate → Dades

-East from Ouarzazate, the valley of roses begins before you see the first bloom.
-Skoura's palmeraie hides kasbahs behind every turn—Amridil still standing, still occupied.
-The road narrows through Kalaat M'Gouna, where the harvest perfumes entire towns each spring.
-By evening, the Dades Gorge walls close in, and you understand why they call this the road of a thousand kasbahs.
+East from Ouarzazate into the valley of roses.
+Skoura's palmeraie hides kasbahs behind every turn — Amridil still standing, still occupied, its tower catching light that changes all day long.
+The road narrows through Kalaat M'Gouna where the harvest perfumes entire towns each spring — damask rose, so thick in the air you taste it on your lips.
+By evening, the Dades Gorge walls close in.
+The rock twists into formations they call monkey fingers — columns of stone eroded into impossible balancing acts.
+You understand why they call this the road of a thousand kasbahs.
+Each one is a sentence in a story written in mud.

 Day 4